aronvsr/Ye-said/README.md

 - iOS: https://apps.apple.com/app/ye-said/id6463562198
 - Android: https://play.google.com/store/apps/details?id=com.bpstudios.yesaid

+<h3>App</h3>
-This is an expo project ejected to be managed in Xcode.
+~ This is an expo project ejected to be managed in Xcode.
 A flutter project is under construction.

-Each iOS widget is an individual extension (which is necesarry to have individual widget titles and descriptions).
+~ Each iOS widget is an individual extension (which is necesarry to have individual widget titles and descriptions).
 The iOS widget files can be found <a href="./ios-widgets">here</a>.

-The main app is written with JavaScript in App.js.
+~ The main app is written with JavaScript in App.js.
 Run in an React Native Expo environment (or any environment that would support App.js) to test.
-(Android and iOS)

-View the quotes, and corresponding php script to fetch them, <a href="./server-side">here</a>.

-I can't upload the entire project since there is confindental information in the files, such as apple developer IDs and more.
+(Android and iOS) I can't upload the entire project since there is confindental information in the files, such as apple developer IDs and more.

+<h3>Api</h3>
+~ View the quotes, and corresponding php script to fetch them, <a href="./server-side">here</a>.

 Feel free to contribute!
 I wrote instructions for the widget design <a href="./android-widgets/README.md">here!</a>